New and Recently Updated Training Programs

 Continually adding new training courses to keep pace with the rapidly growing payments and fraud space.
 The Fraud Practice is constantly working on new training courses to continue to build out our training catalog.
 New payment methods, new fraud prevention tools and techniques, as well as new types of fraud schemes and attacks are popping up all of the time.
 As a payment or fraud professional it is crucial to keep up with ways consumers are making payments, what fraudsters are doing, and the new tools and techniques to prevent fraud.

 Other recent additions to the training catalog include courses focused on the use of custom risk modeling and a new risk management technique: Confidence Indicator services.
 This training course is focused extensively on the use of custom modeling and analytics for fraud and risk management, and is an in-depth, intermediate level course.
 The Fraud Practice's latest technique course and data sheet is focused on Confidence Indicator services, which have applications in credit risk management, fraud risk management and application on-boarding.
-Each were added to the training catalog in June 2017.

 Recently Updated Training Courses